cmang/durdraw/README.md

 ## Dur File Format

 Durdraw uses a .dur file format to support color, Unicode and animation, which is a gzip compressed JSON file.
 File format specifications can be found in durformat.md.

-## Plugins

-Durdraw 0.30.0 and higher allows users to create and share custom features using a Python extensions API.
-More information can be found in plugin-format.md.

 ## Development